yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/on-premises.md

 </ul>

 ## Platform Node Preparation

 * Hardware requirements
   * Nodes: 1 Virtual Machine
   * Cores: 8 Cores
   * RAM: 16 GB
 * Storage Disk:  100GB (minimum) (confirm SSD)
 * Docker Engine: supported version 19.03.n.
 If not installed, see Installing Docker in [airgapped](https://www.replicated.com/docs/kb/supporting-your-customers/installing-docker-in-airgapped/).
 * The following ports should be open on the Yugabyte Platform host:
   * 8800 – HTTP access to the Replicated UI
   * 80 – HTTP access to the Yugabyte Platform console
   * 443 - HTTPs access to the Yugabyte Platform console
   * 22 – SSH
+* If you are using your own custom VPCs (self-managed configuration), the following additional TCP ports must be accessible: 7000, 7100, 9000, 9100, 11000, 12000, 9300, 9042, and 6379.
+(For more information on ports used by YugabyteDB, refer to [Default ports](../../../../reference/configuration/default-ports).)
 * Ability to connect from the Yugabyte Platform host to all YugabyteDB data nodes.